Nonlinear thermal and thermoelectric transport from quantum geometry: Further details on the semiclassical formalism for nonlinear transport

 When entering the nonlinear regime, the Berry curvature and quantum metric lead to additional contributions to the conductivity tensors.
 In this subsection, we summarize the formalism of nonlinear transport for a generic system with external electric field and temperature gradient and include the Berry curvature and quantum metric effects.

-To start with, we breifly review the quantum geometric tensor and its relation to the Berry curvature and quantum metric.
+To start with, we briefly review the quantum geometric tensor and its relation to the Berry curvature and quantum metric.
 The quantum geometric tensor of a band labeled by $n$ is defined as

 where $D_{k_a}u_{\bs{k}}^n=\partial_{k_a}u_{n\bs{k}} - iA^a_{n\bs{k}}u_{n\bs{k}}$ and the Berry connection is defined by

 Its real part $g_{ab}^n$ is the quantum metric and the imaginary part $\Omega_{ab}^n=\partial_{k_a} A^b_{n\bs{k}} - \partial_{k_b} A^a_{n\bs{k}}$ is the Berry curvature.